aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 To make sure our counting game is on point, I set aside a holdout set of videos with ground truth fish counts.
 It's like having a benchmark to compare against.
 I tested the algorithm's count predictions against the ground truth, giving us valuable insights into its accuracy and effectiveness.
 No fishy business here!

 #### Bayesian Optimization with wandb.sweeps:
 I gained enough confidence to narrow down my parameter search space.
-With the help of wandb.sweeps' Bayesian optimization capabilities, I let the algorithm do its magic overnight.
+With the help of [Wandb.Sweeps'](https://docs.wandb.ai/guides/sweeps) Bayesian optimization capabilities, I let the algorithm do its magic overnight.
 It efficiently explored the parameter space and brought me some impressive results.
 It's like having a super-smart assistant working while I catch some zzz's.

 ### Metrics: Detecting and Tracking